 The Bill is already attracting support from across the music industry with key backers including UK Music, the industry’s umbrella body, and the Music Venue Trust which has warned around 35% of music venues have closed in the last decade.

-In letters to Mr Javid, Culture Secretary Karen Bradley and Digital Minister Matt Hancock, Mr Warburton says:
+In letters to Mr Javid, Culture Secretary Karen Bradley and Digital Minister Matt Hancock, Mr Warburton said:

 “A growth in demand for property in UK cities has led to increasing rents and landlords selling to developers.